West University Place, Texas: Local politics

 In 2001 Kathleen "Kathy" Ballanfant, the publisher and editor of the Village News and Southwest News, stated that "There's a long tradition in West University of not letting your partisan affiliation influence what happens.
 If you have committed your volunteer time in Little League and the city and various other things, it doesn't matter what political party you're in."

-The city has not banned smoking within its single bar in the city limits, the Marquis II; in contrast, the City of Houston banned cigarette smoking within bars in 2007.

 The city enforces a ban prohibiting drivers around West University Elementary School from talking on mobile phones during school zone hours.
 AT&T tried and failed to persuade the city to not apply the ban.
 The West University City Council voted 5–0 to establish the ban; a person who violates the ban gets a $500 fine.
 In 2008 the Houston Press rated this ban as the "Best New Ordinance".

 In December 2009 the city voted to ban texting while driving.
 Bans of texting while driving were passed in West University Place and Bellaire within hours of one another.

 In 2019 there was a proposal to reduce the number of hours in which landscapers were allowed to work, as a way of reducing noise, but it failed three to two.

 County, state, and federal representation

 Harris County Precinct One, headed by Allen Rosen as of 2019, serves West University Place.

 West University Place is located in District 134 of the Texas House of Representatives.
 As of 2021 Ann Johnson (D) represents the district.
 West University Place is within District 17 of the Texas Senate, represented by Joan Huffman.

 West University Place is in Texas's 7th congressional district; as of 2019 Lizzie Pannill Fletcher is the representative.
 The closest United States Postal Service office is the Weslayan Post Office at 5340 Weslayan Street, Houston, Texas, 77005-1048.

-The United States Postal Service uses "Houston" as the city designation for all West University Place addresses, although the actual name of "West University Place" is also acceptable.
+The United States Postal Service uses "Houston" as the city designation for all West University Place addresses.

-Harris Health System (formerly Harris County Hospital District) designated Martin Luther King Health Center in southeast Houston for ZIP code 77005.
+Harris Health System designated Martin Luther King Health Center in southeast Houston for ZIP code 77005.

 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.